61 Sever Street

 Visit the Admissions Section for transfer guidelines for specific programs.

-Subject to the Graduation Requirements, students may transfer credits from other regionally accredited institutions and be eligible for the appropriate degree from Becker College, subject to meeting the following conditions:
+Subject to the Graduation Requirements outlined above, students may transfer credits from other regionally accredited institutions and be eligible for the appropriate degree from Becker College, subject to meeting the following conditions: